The Community Foundation and our Local Environment

 First of all, let’s talk about what “water management” means.
 It’s more than just turning on the tap and water comes out, right?

 Tim: Right!
 Water management is not just limited to drinking water.
-It’s how you take all the water that you have access to and adapt it to ensure it meets our collective needs, including human consumption, agriculture, and the environment.
-When you think about it from a public supply perspective, it's the capture, storage, treatment, and distribution of water and, of course, wastewater disposal.
+It’s how you take all the water that you have access to and adapt it to ensure it meets our basic daily needs – drinking, cooking, washing, sanitation – and the range of uses for businesses, agriculture, and the environment.
+When you think about it from a public supply perspective, it's the capture, storage, treatment, and distribution of water and, of course, wastewater treatment and management.
 And in recognition that our water supply is limited, water management has sought to make the best use of existing sources and new, alternative sources.
 Increasingly, we’re seeing the use of recycled water for landscape irrigation and other non-potable uses.
-In the mid-County area, recycled water will be used to help manage seawater intrusion that threatens our aquifers.
+In the mid-County area, recycled water that receives additional advanced treatment is being used to help manage seawater intrusion that threatens our aquifers.

 So how does the RWMF help Santa Cruz County manage our water?